-If hiring HVAC technicians tops your to-do list for 2021, you're not alone.
-HVAC business owners grapple with finding qualified HVAC job candidates in a highly competitive climate, where older workers with experience clearly outnumber younger recruits interested in exploring the HVAC industry as a viable career option.
+If hiring HVAC technicians tops your to-do list, you're not alone.
+HVAC business owners grapple with finding qualified HVAC job candidates in a highly competitive climate, where workers with experience clearly outnumber new recruits.

-Working in the HVAC field offers numerous opportunities for new recruits, as industry experts predict more than 400,000 HVAC job openings in the next 10 years alone.
+Working in the HVAC field offers numerous opportunities for job seekers, as industry experts predict more than 400,000 HVAC technician job openings in the next 10 years alone.
 HVAC owners need to fill jobs for HVAC apprentices, HVAC service technicians, HVAC installers, and other HVAC positions such as comfort advisors or sales positions.

-Rather than racking up large amounts of debt getting a college degree in a field with few job prospects, consider that the median salary for an HVAC service technician starts at about $47,000 and can quickly grow into six figures—with only a few years of training and on-the-job experience.
+Rather than racking up large amounts of debt getting a college degree, an HVAC service technician can earn about $47,000, which can quickly grow into six figures—with only a few years of training and on-the-job experience.

 "New recruits can start as a tech, learn the business, then go into sales, marketing, or business ownership," says Ann Matheis, Associate Director of Brand Marketing at the Carmel, Ind., offices of Carrier, a leader in the HVAC industry.
 "There are a ton of opportunities, versus getting a four-year degree.”

-Use the following HVAC interview questions and answers to make the right hire now, to grow your business in 2021 and beyond.
+Use our HVAC interview questions and answers to help you make the right hire:

 General HVAC Technician Interview Questions